 These are three distinct ways to benefit from a service catalog.
 I’ll cover each off, in more detail, across the next three sections.

-1. Enhancing your self-service capabilities
+1. Enhancing your self-service capabilities with a service catalog

 A service catalog can elevate your IT self-service from basic to awesome.
 I’ve blogged on the following advice many times before but it’s always worth repeating – a golden rule of ITSM is “Always make it easy for people to use your services.”
 So, use a service catalog to signpost employees to the available self-help capabilities and to the ability to log their incidents and service requests online.